gap-packages/qpa/README.md

 ## Packages using GitHubPagesForGAP
-Packages using GitHubPagesForGAP include the following:
+Packages using GitHubPagesForGAP include the following; beyond those, the majority of packages listed on <https://gap-packages.github.io> use it.

 * <https://gap-packages.github.io/anupq>
 * <https://gap-packages.github.io/cvec>